 Leading Efforts to Reduce Greenhouse Gas Emissions and Increase Carbon Sequestration

-- Partnered to advance markets for greenhouse gasses on working lands.
-Working with Ducks Unlimited, The Climate Trust, and the Bonneville Environmental foundation, USDA helped ranchers in the Prairie Pothole region of North Dakota sell carbon stored in grasslands to Chevrolet.
-NRCS provided Conservation Innovation Grant funding to develop the methodology needed to quantify carbon storage resulting from the avoided conversion of grasslands.
-In November 2014, Chevrolet, a division of General Motors, purchased almost 40,000 tons of greenhouse gasses from ranchers to offset the companys carbon emissions.
+- Partnered to advance markets for greenhouse gases on working lands.
+USDA has invested over $11 million to support 18 projects pursuing greenhouse gas market opportunities.
+For example, working with Ducks Unlimited, The Climate Trust, and the Bonneville Environmental foundation, USDA helped ranchers in the Prairie Pothole region of North Dakota sell carbon stored in grasslands to Chevrolet.
+NRCS provided Conservation Innovation Grant (CIG) funding to develop the methodology needed to quantify carbon storage resulting from the avoided conversion of expired Conservation Reserve Program grasslands.
+In November 2014, Chevrolet, a division of General Motors, purchased almost 40,000 tons of greenhouse gases from ranchers to offset the company's carbon emissions.

 - Incentivized efforts to shift from fossil-based energy to renewable energy.
-Over the past six years, USDA has helped thousands of rural small businesses, farmers and ranchers improve their bottom lines by installing renewable energy systems and energy efficiency solutions, which will generate and save more than 9.4 billion kWh- enough energy to power 820,000 American homes annually.
+Over the past seven years, USDA has helped thousands of rural small businesses, farmers and ranchers improve their bottom lines by installing renewable energy systems and energy efficiency solutions, which will generate and save more than 10.4 billion kWh-enough energy to power more than 959,000 American homes annually.

 - Entered into a unique partnership with the Innovation Center for U.S. Dairy to voluntarily reduce the industry's methane emissions from dairy production and to increase the adoption of methane digesters.
-To date, USDA investments have supported 93 anaerobic digesters to help farm operations produce electricity from captured methane.
-Under the President's Climate Action Plan, USDA and the dairy industry have developed a Biogas Opportunities Roadmap, which outlines voluntary strategies to overcome barriers limiting further expansion and development of a robust biogas industry in the United States.
+To date, USDA investments have supported more than 200 anaerobic digesters to help farm operations produce electricity from captured methane.
+Under the President's Climate Action Plan, USDA, the Environmental Protection Agency, the Department of Energy, and the dairy industry have developed a Biogas Opportunities Roadmap (PDF, 1MB) and subsequent update (PDF, 3.5MB), which outline voluntary strategies to overcome barriers limiting further expansion and development of a robust biogas industry in the United States.

-- Partnered with EPA to initiate the U.S. Food Waste Challenge.
+- Partnered with EPA to initiate the U.S. Food Waste Challenge - the first-ever national food waste reduction goal of 50 percent by 2030 in an effort to reduce the amount of wasted food in landfills.
 Food waste is the single largest type of waste entering our landfills-it is estimated that 30 to 40 percent of the U.S. food supply is wasted.
 Reducing food waste results in significantly reduced emissions of landfill methane.